zyz314/bionemo-framework-From-NVIDIA/README.md

 `bionemo2` code is partitioned into independently installable namespace packages.
 These are located under the `sub-packages/` directory.
 Please refer to [PEP 420 – Implicit Namespace Packages](https://peps.python.org/pep-0420/) for details.

+## Developing and Developer Certificate of Origin (DCO)
+By contributing to this repo you acknowledge that either this is your original work, or have the right to submit the work under our license, which as of this writing is Apache v2.
+See [license](LICENSE/license.txt) for the current license, and the [contributing document](CONTRIBUTING.md) for more information.

+If you find yourself having made a number of commits in a PR, and need to sign them all, a useful tool is the following:
+1. Find your first unsigned commit, say it is `mYcmtShrtHash`.
+2. Run `git rebase --signoff mYcmtShrtHash^` to sign that commit and all future commits (in your branch please).
+3. Push the updated commits `git push -f`.

 ## Initializing 3rd-party dependencies as git submodules

 The NeMo and Megatron-LM dependencies are vendored in the bionemo-2 repository workspace as git